grokthis/ucisc/docs/03_Transparent_Computing.md

 but I don't what that to be a turn-off to others who don't get the same nostalgia from 8-bit graphics that I do.

-It should be able to drive a 1080p display at 60Hz in "desktop" mode to feel highly responsive and easy on the eyes.
+It should be able to drive something close to a 1080p display at 60Hz in "desktop" mode to feel highly responsive and easy on the eyes.
 The hardware doesn't need to be able to push high end graphics at 60 FPS but should be able to render a graphical desktop at 60 FPS.
 It should use modern display connectors such as HDMI or DisplayPort at 8-bit color depth (a total of 3 bytes per pixel).

 *3. Modern Memory*